 Growing and Caring For Scaevola

 When planting Scaevola, choose a location with full sun to partial shade.
 While it can tolerate some shade, it blooms best in bright sunlight.
 The soil should be well-draining and enriched with organic matter.
-Once established, Scaevola is drought-tolerant, but it’s important to water the plant regularly during its growing period.
-Avoid overwatering, as excessive moisture can lead to root rot.
+Once established, Scaevola is drought-tolerant.
+If you crash this plant and then add water, the plant will return to its original state without yellowing or losing flower buds.
 If you’re growing Scaevola in containers, use a high-quality potting mix designed for flowering plants to ensure adequate drainage.

 Caring for Scaevola is relatively straightforward.
-Deadheading faded flowers regularly will encourage continuous blooming and maintain a neat appearance.
-Scaevola is generally resistant to pests and diseases, though it’s a good idea to inspect the plant occasionally for any signs of trouble.
+Deadheading faded flowers is not necessary.
+The plant is relatively self-cleaning.
+Scaevola maintains continuous blooms all season and maintains a neat appearance.
+It is also generally resistant to pests and diseases, though it’s a good idea to inspect the plant occasionally for any signs of trouble.
 Adding a slow-release fertilizer during the growing season will provide essential nutrients for healthy growth and abundant blooms.

 Leaves and Flowers